 Celebrate Earth Day, Add "Green" To Your Power

-Cuivre River members can celebrate Earth Day all year by purchasing green power through the cooperative's power supply network.
-You can order Green Power by Earth Day, April 22, and secure a portion of the wind power generated in our region for delivery to the power grid on your behalf for the next 12 months.
+Members can celebrate Earth Day all year by purchasing Green Power through Cuivre River's power supply network.
+You can order by Earth Day, April 22, and secure a portion of the wind power generated in our region for delivery to the power grid for you over the next 12 months.

 "We're pleased to offer renewable energy, but it comes at a higher price," says Hurd.
 A single 100 kwh block costs an extra $30/year.
 "We give members a choice," says Hurd, "and work to keep our wholesale power costs as low as possible for all of our members."

 Members now purchase 39,600 kwhs of Green Power each month, representing annual sales of 475,200 kwhs.
 Hurd notes that participation has dropped about 1% in the past quarter, as members' needs for affordable energy trump the added cost.
 Many have also made great strides in improving home energy efficiency, seeking to reduce energy and capture the "greenest" kwhs - the ones they save.

 Cooperative suppliers have access to 600 megawatts (MW) of wind energy through AECI's exclusive rights to purchase the energy output of the majority of turbines constructed on wind farms in northwest Missouri, Oklahoma and Kansas.
 AECI also continues to look for new opportunities to provide additional affordable options, including solar, to meet members' needs.

 "We're often asked why Green Power is more expensive," Hurd continues.
 A key reason: most renewable resources — especially large scale wind and solar energy applications — are not available on demand.
 They are more difficult and costly to convert into electricity for delivery to the power grid.
 In addition, power generated by these types of facilities must be backed by other generation resources to maintain a steady, reliable power supply.